cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

    adequate analysis within the twins to complete the closed-loop automatic fault repair.

-The following subsections further elaborate such benefits in details.
+The following subsections further elaborate such benefits in detail.

 ## Optimized Network Total Cost of Operation